 Bhaja – Simply means fried

-About 5 minutes of preparation, then 10 minutes of cooking and you have a simple Aloo Bhaja which can literally be considered as G.O.A.T – greatest of all times – side dish with your everyday dal-chawal or khichdi meals.
+About 5 minutes of preparation, then 10 minutes of cooking and you have a simple Aloo Bhaja which can literally be considered as greatest of all times – side dish with your everyday dal-rice or khichdi meals.

 How to make Aloo Bhaja

-1. Rinse and then peel one extra large potato or 3 medium potatoes (315 grams).
-Cut in slices of 0.3 cm to 0.4 cm.
-Also heat a tawa with 1 to 2 tablespoon oil in it.
+1. Rinse and peel 1 extra large potato or 3 medium potatoes (315 grams).
+Cut in slices of 0.3 cm to 0.4 cm thickess.

 2. Take the potato slices in a mixing bowl.
-Add ½ teaspoon red chilli powder, ½ teaspoon turmeric powder and salt as required.
+Add ½ teaspoon red chili powder, ½ teaspoon turmeric powder and salt as required.

-4. Immediately place the potato slices in the hot oil.
-Fry on medium low to medium flame.
+4. Immediately, place the potato slices in the hot oil.
+Fry on medium-low to medium heat.
 Add less oil while frying in batches as potatoes absorb more oil.

 5. When one side is lightly crisp, turn over and fry the second side.

-7. Remove each fried potato slice and place on kitchen paper towels for the extra oil to be absorbed.
+7. Remove fried potato slices and place them on kitchen paper towels for the extra oil to be absorbed.

-9. Serve aloo bhaja hot or warm as a side dish with khichdi, dal-rice or rasam-rice.
-For more tasty potato recipes you can check this category of many Indian Potato Recipes.
+9. Serve Aloo Bhaja hot or warm as a side dish with khichdi, dal-rice or rasam-rice.
+For more tasty potato recipes, you can check this category of Potato Recipes.

 Aloo Bhaja